 NEW HOUSE BUDGET GUIDE

-Wellington architect David Melling describes some possible cost scenarios for a new house build.
 Prices are affected by many variables, like the site conditions, level of specification, availability of trades and where the site is located.
-These scenarios reflect some recent projects completed in Wellington.

-We have provided four examples that assume a 150 square metre house with three levels of specification (economical, medium and high), combined with both flat and sloping sites.
-We have not priced a garage, as some people opt for a carport.
+We have provided five examples that assume a 150 square metre house with three levels of specification (portable, economical, medium and high), with guides to estimated costs of survey, engineering and geotechnical, depending on level of complexity for both the site and build.

 THE THREE LEVELS OF SPECIFICATION: